 A Synthetic Ensemble for Air-Sea CO2 Flux Observations

-Holly Olivarez, University of Colorado Boulder, Environmental Studies Program, Boulder, CO, United States, Nicole S Lovenduski, University of Colorado, Department of Atmospheric and Oceanic Sciences, Boulder, CO, United States, Riley Xavier Brady, University of Colorado at Boulder, Department of Atmospheric and Oceanic Sciences, Boulder, CO, United States, Karen A McKinnon, University of California Los Angeles, Departments of Statistics, Institute of the Environment and Sustainability, Los Angeles, CA, United States, Peter Landschuetzer, Max Planck Institute for Meteorology, Hamburg, Germany and Galen A McKinley, Lamont-Doherty Earth Observatory of Columbia University, Palisades, NY, United States
+Holly Olivarez, University of Colorado Boulder, Environmental Studies Program, Boulder, CO, United States, Nicole S Lovenduski, University of Colorado, Department of Atmospheric and Oceanic Sciences, Boulder, CO, United States, Riley Xavier Brady, University of Colorado at Boulder, Department of Atmospheric and Oceanic Sciences, Boulder, CO, United States, Karen A McKinnon, University of California Los Angeles, Departments of Statistics, Institute of the Environment and Sustainability, Los Angeles, CA, United States, Peter Landschuetzer, Max Planck Institute for Meteorology, Hamburg, Germany and Galen A McKinley, Columbia University and Lamont-Doherty Earth Observatory, Earth and Environmental Sciences, New York, United States

 Abstract: